hcp-uw/docs/docs/tech/info/databases.md

 ## Database Selection Guidance

+Summary: Neon (PostgreSQL) is the best free choice.

 Choosing between RDBMS (Relational Database Management System), NoSQL, or NewSQL depends on the needs of your project.
 RDBMS is suggested for long-term projects due to its stability and powerful querying capabilities.
 However, for short-term projects or projects with specific data requirements, NoSQL could be the best choice due to its flexibility, scalability and speed.

 When selecting between MySQL, PostgreSQL, SQLite, or NewSQL for your project, PostgreSQL with its balance of speed, extensibility, and standards compliance is highly recommended.
 PostgreSQL provides comprehensive and efficient support for JSON data type.
 It not only allows storing and retrieving JSON objects but also offers powerful query functions for querying, processing, and creating JSON data.
 By contrast, while MySQL does have JSON support, it's not as advanced or efficient as PostgreSQL's.